-iRed Lite (iRL) was made for your Mac with a built-in IR port, i.e. most Intel Macs (iMac, Mac mini, MacBook, MacBook Pro, except the Mac Pro) and the latest iMac G5.
+iRed Lite (iRL) was made for your Mac with a built-in IR port, i.e. most Intel Macs (iMac, Mac mini, MacBook, MacBook Pro, except the Mac Pro).
+Unfortunately Apple has omitted the IR port in many new machines, including MacBook Air.

 (You may have a look at iRed for a different solution for machines without an IR port)